Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Preliminaries

 \subsection{Monotone independence}

-Muraki has defined the notion of monotone independence in \cite{Mur3}.
-A definition is given as follows.
+Muraki defined the concept of monotone independence in \cite{Mur3}.
+A definition is as follows.
 Let $(\mathcal{A}, \varphi)$ be an algebraic probability space and let $I$ be a linearly ordered set.
 A family of subalgebras $\{\mathcal{A}_i \}_{i \in I}$ is said to be monotone independent if the equality

 holds for $a_k \in \mathcal{A}_{i_k}$ with $ i_1, i_2, \cdots, i_n \in I$, $i_{j-1} < i_j > i_{j+1}$ and $1 \leq j \leq n$.
 When $j=1$ (resp. $j=n$), the condition $i_{j-1} < i_j > i_{j+1}$ is understood to be $i_1 > i_2$ (resp. $i_{n-1} < i_n$).
 The monotone convolution $\mu \rhd \nu$ is defined for two probability measures $\mu$, $\nu$ and is characterized by the formula